Jesús A. Villamor: Intelligence service

 From August to December, Villamor now serving with the Allied Intelligence Bureau identified and trained with other Filipino officers in commando operations and espionage with Australian special operations units.
 During this period, SWPA was also able to connect with guerrilla leaders, namely Lt.
 Col. Macario Peralta.
 On Christmas Day 1942, Villamor was promoted to major.

 On December 27, 1942, Villamor and his team, now called Planet Party boarded the submarine at the Brisbane River docks, and sailed towards the Philippines, arriving in Hinoba-an on southwest coast of Negros Island on January 27, 1943.
 Planet Party initially made contact with Roy Bell on Negros.
 Villamor went on to work with Bell, who would then make contact with James M. Cushing in 1943.
 Villamor's party was hosted by Filipino-Spanish mestizo Estanislao Bilbao.

 Villamor would leave Hinoba-an for Sipalay to identify a safe location for their radio station, hiking through the hills to avoid Japanese spies.
 He then tasked his guerrilla liaison to contact the local guerrilla leader, Maj.
 Salvador Abcede in the Tantauayan Mountain area of Cauayan.
 Abcede provided Villamor a thorough briefing of guerrilla forces and operations in the Visayas, also disclosing his contention with Maj.
 Plácido Ausejo, who recognized the authority of Lt.
 Col. Wendell Fertig.
 At this time, Fertig also promoted himself to General, which Abcede believed was unauthorised.
 Villamor felt he needed to meet with the various factions and bring everyone under tactical unity.

 After a month of conducting initial surveys and contacting guerrilleros in the Visayas, Villamor's Planet Party was able to establish a chain of direct communication to General Douglas MacArthur.
 Villamor would later coordinate the activities of various guerrilla movements in Luzon, Mindanao and the Visayas.
 Completing his mission, Villamor returned to Australia.
 Villamor's reports from the field were met with indifference by some within the SWPA, but were later publicly lauded by President Dwight Eisenhower.

 Military Assistance Advisory Group

 After World War II, Villamor served with the Military Assistance Advisory Group in the State of Vietnam in 1951, 1952, and 1955.

 Death

 Ret.
 Col. Villamor died on October 28, 1971, in Georgetown University, Washington, D.C., United States, and was buried with military honors at the Libingan ng mga Bayani in Fort Bonifacio, Taguig, about two kilometers from the Philippine Air Force Headquarters which bears his name.
+His cause of death was lung cancer.